 The department/host faculty and Office of International Education will take on different roles:

 |Department and Host Faculty||Office of International Education|

-Once the support documents are sent to the visitor, the Office of International Education will inform the faculty host and will keep in touch to make sure that the visa process goes smoothly.
-The faculty host should also keep in touch related to scholarly activities, airport transportation options, and assistance with locating appropriate housing.
-If the visitor experiences any delay in their arrival, the Office of International Education should be notified to ensure that the entry date on the visa support documents remains valid.
+Once the support documents are sent to the visitor, the Office of International Education will confirm with the host and will keep in touch as procedures progress.
+The host should also keep in touch with the incoming scholar to coordinate academic and research activities, airport transportation options, and assistance with locating appropriate housing.
+If the visitor experiences any delay in their arrival, the Office of International Education should be notified to ensure that any paperwork on our end is updated.

 Before arrival, the department should share the news of the visitor with the campus by submitting a Campus News story and sharing the dates and purpose of the visit at campus meetings.

-After the visit, the faculty host should report a summary of the visit to the Director of the Office of International Education.
-Don't forget to share the results of the visit by submitting a Campus News story.
+After the visit, the faculty host should offer a summary of the visit to the Office of International Education, and the results of the visit should be shared with the campus.